ritakurban/DataBase/README.md

-Run the files from the DataBase folder as root directory):
+Run the files from the DataBase folder as root directory:

 ```
 python3 -m venv .venv